woocommerce/qit-documentation/docs/test-execution/viewing-allure-reports.md

 ## Tips for using allure reports

-- **Take Notes**: Make note of recurring issues.
+- **Take notes**: Make note of recurring issues.
 If the same failure mode appears across multiple runs, investigate deeper.
-- **Cross-Reference with Logs**: Combine Allure details with logs or CLI output.
+- **Cross-reference with logs**: Combine Allure details with logs or CLI output.
 This holistic approach accelerates debugging.
 - **Share URLs**: If the report URL is shareable, send it to teammates for collaborative troubleshooting.

 ## Next steps